kdmayer/3D-PV-Locator/README.md

 ## OpenNRW Platform:

-- The openNRW platform provides exhaustive aerial imagery for the German state of North Rhine-Westphalia (NRW)
+- OpenNRW provides exhaustive aerial imagery for the German state of North Rhine-Westphalia (NRW)
-- Aerial imagery is characterized by a ground sampling distance (GSD) of 10 cm
+- Aerial imagery is characterized by a spatial resolution of 10cm/pixel

 ## Documentation: